datacentricdesign/iob22/assignments/04-generative-art/step4.md

 [Check the code on Replit](https://repl.it/@IO1075/04-generative-art-step4-1)

-# Random Length and Position
+# Task 4.2 Random Length and Position

 We can further randomise the drawing by changing the length and positions of each line.
 To generate a value within a range, we can use the function `randrange()` from the random module.
 It takes two arguments: a start value and an end value.
 We could generate two random number for each line, which could influence its start position and end position.
 For example: